BrandonC98/fortify/services/generator/README.md

 ## Getting started
-This service makes heavy use of a justfile for development.
 It's highly recommended to use the just commands over the normal commands as the just commands loads in the `.env` file's environment variables which is needed for some commands to work properly

 ### Common commands